PgBiel/typst-improv-tables-planning/README.md

 - `main.typ` is licensed under the [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)
 - The other files are licensed under the MIT license
-- See LICENSE.md for more info.
+- See LICENSE for more info.